ajsmith607/memills/content/family-of-edward-hallock-mills/mills-home/other-past-owners.md

 ## Jacob Vandemark and Charles W. Personius

-It appears that the grist mill was co-owned by [Jacob Vandemark](https://www.findagrave.com/memorial/89241014/jacob-vandemark) (1802 to 15 Dec 1873) and [Charles William Personius](https://www.findagrave.com/memorial/89338759/charles-w-personius) (1840 to 02 Feb 1924).
+It appears that the grist mill was co-owned by [Jacob Vandemark](https://www.findagrave.com/memorial/89241014/jacob-vandemark) (1802 to 15 Dec 1873) and [Charles William Personius](https://www.findagrave.com/memorial/89338759/charles-w-personius) (1840 to 02 Feb 1924) at the time it was divided to create The Wolcott Lot.
 In 1868, Mills' store deeds describe the lot as "nearly on opposite side of the highway from Jacob Vandemark's Grist Mill" (Caroline Deeds 1, p556), and in 1874 the phrase is changed to "nearly on opposite side of the highway from Charles Personius' Mills" (Caroline Deeds 3, p234).
 In 1934: "nearly opposite the mill formerly owned by Charles Personius, now occupied by the Lockwood apartment building" (Deeds 235, p84).
 Of course, the Lockwood apartment building is Dalebrook.
 Jacob's exact role is unclear, but Charles was described elsewhere as a miller, and he is often referred to as the owner of the grist mill in later years, and when it is sold to A. Cameron Vorhis, the mill was called Personius Flouring Mills.

 (Personius is sometimes spelled Person**e**us, but it seems that most often Person**i**us is used for Charles and Walker, so I have chosen to stick with that spelling unless quoting someone else.)